Slipperboard/firmware/README.md

   <img src="assets/repo-logo.png" alt="Slipperboard logo" width="200" />
 </p>

-This project is the starting point for building a Flipper Zero–compatible firmware targeting an ESP32-based board.
-It uses [PlatformIO](https://platformio.org/) for the build environment and the Arduino framework.
+This project is a template for building a Flipper Zero–compatible firmware for an ESP32-based board.
+It uses [PlatformIO](https://platformio.org/) as the build environment with the Arduino framework.

 ## Directory Layout